Mary Delany: Legacy

 In 1980, a descendant of Delany's sister Anne, Ruth Hayden, published a book on Delany's work: Mrs. Delany and Her Flower Collages, which was reissued in 2000 as Mrs. Delany: Her Life and Her Flowers (British Museum Press).
 A biography of Delany by Clarissa Campbell Orr was published in 2019.

 In the 1980s, Irish fashion designer Sybil Connolly created a range of tableware for Tiffany & Co. inspired by Mrs Delany's floral collages.

-In 2022 the 'Mortimer Sackler' rose was renamed 'Mary Delany' by David Austin Roses in honor of the artist.
+In 2022, the 'Mortimer Sackler' rose was renamed 'Mary Delany' by David Austin Roses in honour of the artist.
 The registration name of the rose is 'Ausorts'.